 Samuel Gregory (1813-1872) was an American physician who specialised in several areas, including obstetrics and women’s health.
 Born and raised in Vermont, Gregory obtained a medical degree at Yale, graduating in 1840.
 Eight years later he founded the New England Female Medical College, the first medical school for women in the United States, if not the world.

-Gregory was no champion of gender equality or women’s rights, however.
-He was essentially a prude who considered it highly inappropriate for male doctors to stand at the pointy end during childbirth.
+Despite these achievements, Gregory was no champion of gender equality or women’s rights.
+In short, he was a prude who considered it highly inappropriate for male doctors to be at the pointy end during childbirth.
 The business of delivering children and inspecting lady parts, Gregory argued, should be left to suitably trained women.

 “Young persons should not be permitted to lie on [feather down] beds, nor to sit on soft chairs, to which rush or wooden-bottomed ones are greatly preferable.
 Neither should they be allowed to remain in bed longer than requisite, or to lie down needlessly on couches.”